hanggrian/IIT-ITM513/assignments/hw5/report.md

 > How much time did you spend completing your assignment?

 Producing the source code took several hours.
-However, I did spend an extra day writing the sorting essay and this report, totaling almost 2 days of work.
+However, I did spend an extra day writing the sorting essay and this report, totaling almost two days of work.

 ## Question 3